AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-forms-cloud-service.md

 After you onboard the service, configure a [local development environment](setup-local-development-environment.md).

 Administrators are responsible for managing Adobe software and services for their organization.
-Administrators grant access to developers in their organization to connect and use your AEM Forms as a Cloud Service program.
+Administrators grant access to developers in their organization to connect and use your [!DNL AEM Forms] as a [!DNL Cloud Service] program.
 When an administrator is provisioned for an organization, the administrator receives an email with title ‘You now have administrator rights to manage Adobe software and services for your organization’.
 If you are an administrator, check your mailbox for email with previously mentioned title and proceed to [add users](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/security/ims-support.html?lang=en#onboarding-users-in-admin-console) via IMS and assign [form-specific groups](forms-groups-privileges-tasks.md) to users based on their role.

 ## Next step {#next-steps} -->